 Simulate “what if” questions for decision models with scenario testing and Nextmv

 What if order volume increases 4x?
 What if I changed shift length?
 What’s the best model formulation?
-Efficiently play out different scenarios under realistic conditions before commiting to a plan using Nextmv’s scenario testing capabilities.
+Efficiently play out different scenarios under realistic conditions before committing to a plan using Nextmv’s scenario testing capabilities.

 Scenario testing for decision models is now a first-class experience in the Nextmv platform.
 Scenario testing is an effective way to play out different situations under realistic conditions using historical or synthetic input data before committing to a decision.
 In other words, you can simulate “what if” situations before they happen